 A Unique Child Positive Relationships Enabling Environments Learning and Development Every child is a unique child, who is constantly learning and who can be resilient, capable, confident and self-assured.
-EVFS Statutory Framework Children learn to be strong and independent through positive relationships.
-EYFS Statutory Framework Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
-EVFS Statutory Framework (Recognise the) importance of learning and development.
+EVES Statutory Framework Children learn to be strong and independent through positive relationships.
+EVFS Statutory Framework Children learn and develop well in enabling environments with teaching and support from adults, who respond to their individual interests and needs and help them to build their learning over time.
+(Recognise the) importance of learning and development.
 Children develop and learn at different rates.
-EVFS Statutory Framework Practitioners Positive relationships are Enabling Environments Learning and Developme observe and understand each child's development and learning, assess progress, plan for and act on next steps support babies and children to develop a positive sense of their own identity and culture identify any need for additional support keep children safe value and respect all children and familise equally warm and loving, and foster a sense of belonging sensitive and responsive to the child's individual needs, feelings and interests supportive of the child's own efforts and independence consistent in setting clear boundaries stimulating built on key person relationships in early years settings value all people value development and learning They offer stimulating resources and spaces, inside and outside, relevant to all the children's cultures and communities rich learning opportunities rich learning htrough play and playful teaching support for children to take risks and explore Practitioners teach children by ensuring challenging, playful opportunities across the Prime and Specific areas of development and learning.
-They foster the characteristics of effective early learning Playing and explorin Active learning Thinking creatively and critically
+EVFS Statutory Framework Practitioners Positive relationships are Enabling Environments Learning and Developme observe and understand each child's development and learning, assess progress, plan for and act on next steps support babies and children to develop a positive sense of their own identity and culture identify any need for additional support keep children safe value and respect all children and families equally warm and loving, and foster a sense of belonging sensitive and responsive to the child's individual needs, feelings and interests supportive of the child's own efforts and independence consistent in setting clear boundaries stimulating built on key person relationships in early years settings value all people value development and learning They offer stimulating resources and outside, relevant to all the children's cultures and communities rich learning opportunities through play and playful teaching support for children to take risks and explore Practitioners teach children by ensuring challenging, playful opportunities across the Prime and Specific areas of development and learning.
+They foster the characteristics of effective early learning effective early learning Playing and explorir Active learning Thinking creatively and critically